Bruce Hart (wrestler): World Wrestling Federation (1992–1994)

 Hart has made several appearances with his brothers Bret and Owen in the World Wrestling Federation (WWF).
 Bruce made his first appearance on the August 16, 1992, episode of WWF Superstars, where he sided with Davey Boy Smith in the run-up to SummerSlam 92.
 Bruce made his first in-ring appearance at the 1993 Survivor Series pay-per-view, teaming with his brothers Bret, Owen and Keith to take on Shawn Michaels and his "Knights" (The Red Knight, The Blue Knight and The Black Knight).
 The Knights theme was used as the team was supposed to be led by Jerry "The King" Lawler, who was having legal troubles at the same time as his feud with Bret Hart and was replaced by Michaels.
 The Hart Brothers won the match, with Owen being the only team member eliminated.

 Owen's failure ignited a lengthy feud between Bret and Owen that would last for several years.
 The Owen and Bret feud was originally conceived as a feud between Bret and Bruce but Bret proposed to make it between him and Owen instead as he believed the dynamic for them would be superior.
 At the 1994 SummerSlam, the two brothers competed in a Steel Cage match for the WWF Championship.
 Bruce and several Hart brothers interfered in the match by climbing the cage.
 Bruce also appeared on an episode of Monday Night Raw in the summer of 1994.

 Ultimate Championship Wrestling (1996–1997)

 In 1996 Bruce Hart made a comeback to the ring with the independent New York based promotion Ultimate Championship Wrestling (UCW), where he wrestled with the likes of Chris Chavis, his brother-in-law Jim "The Anvil" Neidhart, Falcon Coperis, and Marty Jannetty and feuding with wrestlers such as Tiger Khan.

-In UCW Hart was involved in and developed a nWo type storyline in which he and former WWE wrestlers portrayed greedy lazy fat-cat type villains who looked down on and used the younger rookie talent at the shows to make money and gain power in the promotion.
+In UCW Hart was involved in and developed an nWo type storyline in which he and former WWE wrestlers portrayed greedy lazy fat-cat type villains who looked down on and used the younger rookie talent at the shows to make money and gain power in the promotion.

 Hart was instrumental in the development of the young talent of the UCW.